 The primary outcome HbA1c will be compared between the trial groups using a two group ttest.
 Difference in means with 95% confidence intervals will be presented.
-Analysis of covariance will be used to adjust for baseline values and important prognostic factors..
+Analysis of covariance will be used to adjust for baseline values (excluding HbA1c measured at baseline) and important prognostic factors.